 OutdoorGearLab Editors' Hands-on Review

 Of the 20 hardshells we tested the L.L.
-Bean Gore-Tex Ascent offers the best value of all shells made with Gore-Tex Pro Shell.
-We tested seven other Gore-Tex Pro Shell jackets that cost between $450 and $625.
+Bean Gore-Tex Ascent offers the best value of all shells made with Gore-Tex Pro membrane.
+We tested at least seven other Gore-Tex Pro Shell jackets that cost between $450 and $625.
 The Ascent goes for a modest $350!

 There are four types of Gore-Tex found in technical outerwear: PacLite, Preformance Shell, Pro Shell, and Active Shell.
 Of these, Pro Shell is the most durable and the second most breathable.
 The membrane is best for extended trips in severe conditions.
 Pro Shell is less breathable than the Gore Active Shell, Mountain Hardwearís Dry Q Elite, eVent, and Columbiaís Omni-Dry, but its non-porous membrane makes it warmer than the latter three, which in turn makes it better suited to trips that encounter high winds and longer periods of low exertion.
 Pro Shell is backed by Goreís unconditional lifetime warranty: if you arenít fully satisfied with its durability, water resistance, or breathability you can return it.
 The same is true, of course, with L.L.
 Beanís unconditional guarantee.

 The L.L.
 Bean Ascent has a feature set ideal for someone who will use the jacket as much in an urban environment as in the backcountry.
 It has two handwarmer pockets, two chest pockets, adjustable Velcro closures at the wrists, and two single-handed waist adjustments.
 On the whole, the Ascentís features are not as well designed as those found on the more expensive shells tested, but for most people its lower price will more than compensate for the difference.
 See below for more on this.